vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

     - Setting a parameter as a VID in a query is not supported.

-    - Parameters are not supported in sample clause.
+    - Parameters are not supported in `SAMPLE` clauses.

     - Parameters are not retained after the session is released.